icesfont/ctf-writeups/hitcon/2024/README.md

 One caveat is that `res.writeHead` doesn't actually flush the headers; they'll be flushed with the body when flush is called by `proxyRes.pipe(res)`.
 This means that we have to send at least 1 single byte of body to flush the headers.
 Because of the reason from earlier, this means that the connection won't be reused.

-Thankfully, we can *force* `res.writeHead` to flush the headers! `res.writeHead` calls `_storeHeader`, which eventually leads to [this](https://github.com/nodejs/node/blob/38b7ce3b1e54a8c20aa8892e2675f1ac95f2300b/lib/_http_outgoing.js#L587). `_storeHeader` is shared by both the http client *and* the http server implemented by Node; so this logic, which should be client-specific (since `Expect:` is a request header), applies to the server as well.
+Thankfully, we can *force* `res.writeHead` to flush the headers! `res.writeHead` eventually calls `_storeHeader`, which calls [this](https://github.com/nodejs/node/blob/38b7ce3b1e54a8c20aa8892e2675f1ac95f2300b/lib/_http_outgoing.js#L587). `_storeHeader` is shared by both the http client *and* the http server implemented by Node; so this logic, which should be client-specific (since `Expect:` is a request header), applies to the server as well.
 Bizarrely, this means that we can provide `Expect: 100-continue` as a *response* header and that'll cause the headers to be flushed without any byte of the body being sent.

 After this, we can use the same trick above to register a SW that replaces `/~note/` with our own iframe that sends the flag to our webhook.